anipmehta/ChordProtocol/README.md

  - ``mix run proj3.ex 100 5``

 ## Output
- - Avrage number of hops to be traversed to deliver a message
+ - Average number of hops to be traversed to deliver a message